 The proper way to look at the assembly code generated by software pipelining is to use the -S compiler switch.
-This is vastly superior to using the disassembler because the -S switch adds annotations to the assembly code which name out the sections described above.
-The annotations can also be viewed directly with the source code using a new tool called cite.
-Check your release notes for more information about cite.
+This is vastly superior to using the disassembler (dis) because the -S switch adds annotations to the assembly code which name out the sections described above.